 I wish that it was a common thing to reach for a new perspective when we reach for a new book, but it isn’t.
 And I understand that it’s a wonderful thing to identify with characters in more traditional ways, but when we reach for something new, we find things to identify with.
 Which is both reassuring and unnerving when one becomes immersed in this particular novel.

-Longlisted for 2017’s Man Booker Prize, Home Fire is a retelling of Antigone, one of Greek Sophocles’ most famous plays.
+Longlisted for 2017’s Man Booker Prize and shortlisted for 2018's Women's Prize for Fiction, Home Fire is a retelling of Antigone, one of Greek Sophocles’ most famous plays.
 In Shamsie’s version, Isma and Aneeka are the sisters of Parvaiz, a nineteen-year-old youth who leaves London to join the media arm of ISIS.
 This twist in the tale comes after an ISIS recruiter takes Parvaiz under his wing and tells him how his jihadist father was tortured at Bagram and died en route to Guantánamo Bay.
 Regretting his choice, Parvaiz is killed trying to escape his new life in Raqqa (before you cry ‘spoiler alert!’ let me remind you that his burial is the inciting incident of the original play that was written nearly 2,500 years ago).

 Home Fire is largely the story of young Aneeka (an absolutely unstoppable force) trying to bring her brother home.